 Picking your topic IS research - video (3:10)

 If you're still stuck on choosing a topic or developing a broad topic into something manageable for your project, get help from a professional!
 The consultants at the University Writing Center are waiting to assist you with any part of the writing process.

-Sources are artifacts of information you'll use as evidence to support whatever you're writing about.
-Good researchers will consult and use a variety of sources - primary, secondary, popular, and scholarly sources.
+Good researchers consult and use a variety of sources - primary, secondary, popular, and scholarly sources.
 The following videos explain more about the most common types.

-Now that you’ve started finding sources, you’ll need to evaluate them before committing to them, but this doesn’t have to be time consuming.
-Just ask yourself two questions: Is this source trustworthy?
-And is this source suitable?
+Evaluate sources before committing to them, but this doesn’t have to be time consuming.
+Ask yourself two questions: Is the source trustworthy?
+And is the source suitable?
 Not every suitable source is trustworthy, and not every trustworthy source is suitable.

 Consider the following: will this source help me answer the research questions that I am posing in my project?
 Will it help me learn as much as I can about my topic?
 Will it help me write an interesting, convincing essay for my readers?

 Trustworthiness of sources may not be as easy to determine, especially if you’re in a hurry, aren’t paying attention, or haven’t kept an open mind and/or acknowledged your own biases.
 Pay attention to things like: